Vicken-Ghoubiguian/time_calculous/README.md

 # time_calculous
-C library to make all calculous on time and dates
+C library to make all calculations on time and dates

 ## Contents